milonmaze/privacy-terms-observatory-beta/inmoment.com/privacy-policy.md

 • By Email: privacy@inmoment.com

-• Or write us at:  InMoment, Inc., Attn: Privacy Team/Legal, 10355 South Jordan Gateway, Suite 600, South Jordan, UT 84095 USA.
+• Or write us at:  InMoment, Inc., Attn: Privacy Team/Legal, 1240B E Stringham Ave #1008, Salt Lake City, UT 84106 USA.

-Version: This Privacy Policy has been updated on 7 July 2021
+Version: last updated on December 31, 2024

-`
+Cookie notice
+We use cookies to personalize and enhance your experience on our site as well as the communications we send you.
+By clicking “Accept all”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
+Manage cookies
+Accept all